MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 7. When you're ready to send your survey, select **Send**.

 > [!NOTE]
-> In this preview, you can send a survey invitaion to maximum 100 recipients.
+> In this preview, you can send a survey invitation to maximum 100 recipients.

 ## Insert survey link